shalior/express-ts-template/README.md

 modify anything you want!

 -----
-This project is a fork form [express-knex-typescript-template](https://github.com/cdellacqua/express-knex-typescript-template)
+This project is a maintained and enhanced fork of [express-knex-typescript-template](https://github.com/cdellacqua/express-knex-typescript-template)